flutter/website/src/docs/cookbook/networking/background-parsing.md

 Next, following the guidance from the
 [Fetch data from the internet][] recipe, convert the `http.Response` into a list of Dart objects.
-This makes the data easier to work with in the future.
+This makes the data easier to work with.

 ### Create a `Photo` class